'Killing The Kids To Own The Libs': Tennessee Suspends All Vaccination Programs For Children

-Category: World Politics Hits: 1This recent move by Tennessee comes one day after they fired their top vaccine official for promoting vaccines for children.
+Category: World Politics Hits: 6This recent move by Tennessee comes one day after they fired their top vaccine official for promoting vaccines for children.
 Dr. Michelle Fiscus, the medical director for vaccine-preventable diseases and immunization programs at the Tennessee Department of Health, said she was fired on Monday afternoon.
 Source: The Tennessean The Tennessee Department of Health will halt all adolescent vaccine outreach – not just for coronavirus, but all diseases – amid pressure from Republican state lawmakers, according to an internal report and agency emails obtained by the Tennessean.
 If the health department must issue any information about vaccines, staff are instructed to strip the agency logo off the documents.
 The health department will also stop all COVID-19 vaccine events on school property, despite holding at least one such event this month.
 The decisions to end vaccine outreach and school events come directly from Health Commissioner Dr. Lisa Piercey, the internal report states.

 Read more https://crooksandliars.com/2021/07/killing-kids-own-libs-tennessee-suspends